Anna Ornstein: Awards

-In their address honoring Ornstein with the Kravitz Award in 2018, BPSI wrote:"As a leader of American psychoanalysis, Dr. Ornstein has woven together the roles of scholar, clinician, teacher, and voice of conscience.
+In their address honoring Ornstein with the Kravitz Award in 2018, Boston Psychoanalytic Society and Institute wrote:"As a leader of American psychoanalysis, Dr. Ornstein has woven together the roles of scholar, clinician, teacher, and voice of conscience.
 There is perhaps no one who more fully fits the description of humanitarian psychoanalyst and activist than Dr. Ornstein.

-She most recently demonstrated this after a series of anti-Semitic events in the Reading schools this fall.
+She later demonstrated this after a series of anti-Semitic events in the Reading schools this fall.
 Dr. Ornstein felt it was urgent to respond, both to the specific events and to the general political situation in our country.
 In particular, she felt it was critical to draw attention to the dangers of gradually accepting previously unthinkable repression and of normalizing outrageous intolerance.
 She met with Reading town officials and teachers and helped organize a group called Reading Embraces Diversity.
 She also talked to several hundred sixth, seventh, and eighth graders in Reading schools, presenting a piece on Kristallnacht that looked at similarities and differences between the situation in Europe in the 1930s and the current situation in the United States.
 After her presentation, the students asked questions about what had happened in Europe and whether it could happen here."

-Family

-She met Paul Ornstein, whom she would marry years later, as a young girl and they fell in love.
-Although the Holocaust separated the two of them, they reunited after the war.
-After embarking upon very similar careers, the couple completed much research together and were frequent collaborators.

-Anna and Paul raised three children, all of whom became psychiatrists and two of whom became psychoanalysts, and have seven grandchildren.